 1st Vice President Tracey Liskey is a flower, hay, beef, and fish producer based in Klamath Falls.

-2nd Vice President Peggy Browne is a cattle rancher from North Powder.
+2nd Vice President Peggy Browne is a cattle rancher and also raises hay and grain in North Powder.

-3rd Vice President Barb Iverson grows tulips in Woodburn.
+3rd Vice President Barb Iverson grows tulips, grass seed, wheat, and other crops in Woodburn.

-4th Vice President/Women’s Advisory Council Chair Roberta Valladao runs a ranch in Bly.
+4th Vice President/Women’s Advisory Council Chair Mickey Killingsworth raises sheep in Madras.